 Students may bring in treats to celebrate their birthday, so long as they are listed on the peanut-free list on the following pages.
 Do not send soft drinks or products containing nuts.
 Anything that is sent in that isn't on the list will be sent home.

-When students are celebrating events like their birthday and have a party at their home and only a part of the class is invited, invitations need to be sent through the U.S. Postal Service/email in order to be considerate of all students' feelings.
-Party invitations may not be sent home via students.
+When students are celebrating events like their birthday and have a party at their home and only a part of the class is invited,

 Blessed Sacrament - Acceptable Peanut-Free Snacks